 Next up I’ll also give you tips for preventing future growth so that you can keep your hot tub looking its best for years to come.
 With these simple strategies, you can make sure that your hot tub stays free from white mold and ready for relaxation anytime!

 Don’t worry too much, white mold mold is an extremely common problem and one that can be solved relatively easily (be thankful it isn’t a clogged filter or a hot tub rash!).

 Here’s all you need to know about solving your white mold problems!

 The better you know what something is and why it occurs, the easier it gets to solve the problem.
-Though some people will swear by this, white water mold is not, in any form or measure, algae related; it is neither a type of algae nor is it caused by algae.
+Though some people will swear by this, white mold is not, in any form or measure, algae related; it is neither a type of algae nor is it caused by algae.

 What, then, is it?
-Well, white water mold is a naturally occurring form of fungus, making it more of an animal related issue than a vegetable related one.
-Since white water mold occurs naturally, it’s an issue that all hot tub owners need to keep an eye out for.
+Well, white mold is a naturally occurring form of fungus, making it more of an animal related issue than a vegetable related one.
+Since white mold occurs naturally, it’s an issue that all hot tub owners need to keep an eye out for.

 This mold most commonly occurs as a result of improper cleaning and irregular water checks; with these, it can really claim your tub, lock, stock and twenty barrels!

 Once the mold sets in and starts flourishing in your tub, getting rid of it can be a little Herculean, but the great news is that with the right effort, you can bid your mold woes adieu.

 White mold in a hot tub is easy to identify.
 It appears as a white, fuzzy growth on the surface of the spa shell or interior such as on the steps or around inlets.
 It often has a slimy texture and can be found in the corners, tucked in the edges, and other hard-to-clean areas.
 In some bad cases, it can also smell pretty bad – yuk!